Turks in the Netherlands: Turkish migration from the Ottoman Empire

 The first Turkish settlers in the Netherlands dates back to the 16th century, when Ottoman Turkish traders settled in many Dutch and Flemish trading towns.
 The English traveller Andrew Marvell referred to the Netherlands as "the place for Turk, Christian, heathen, Jew; staple place for sects and schisms" due to the religious freedom and the large number of different religious groups there.
 References to the Ottoman state and Islamic symbolism were also frequently used within 16th century Dutch society itself, most notably in Protestant speeches called hagenpreken, and in the crescent-shaped medals of the Geuzen, bearing the inscription "Rather Turkish than Papists".
 When Dutch forces broke through the Spanish siege of Leiden in 1574, they carried with them Turkish flags into the city.
 During the Siege of Sluis in Zeeland in 1604, 1,400 Turkish slaves were freed by Maurice of Orange from captivity by the Spanish army.
 The Turks were declared free people and the Dutch state paid for their repatriation.
 To honour the resistance of the Turkish slaves, Prince Maurice named a local embankment "Turkeye".

+The Ottoman victory against the Spanish in the battle of Goleta Conquest of Tunis (1574) managed in reducing Spanish pressure on the Dutch, and leading to negotiations at the Conference of Breda.

 Diplomat Cornelius Haga gained trading privileges from Constantinople for the Dutch Republic in 1612, some 40 years before any other nation recognized Dutch independence.
 Two years later the Ottomans sent their emissary Ömer Aga to the Netherlands to intensify the relations between the two states.